Why are faces important in marketing? Well, guess what we all love to look at more than anything else?

-Our brains prioritise what we look at.
+Our brains prioritise what we pay attention to.

 Our instinct for faces